 Seiko Buckingham was an adult when she finally read her aunt Miné Okubo’s book about her experiences during the years she was detained in camps during World War II.
 Buckingham’s parents—like many Japanese American families of their generation—didn’t talk about what they experienced in World War II, even with their children.

 “My parents never talked about incarceration.
-My mother said it was too painful for her to talk about,” Buckingham said during an interview for an episode of the podcast “The People’s Recorder” released in September.
+My mother said it was too painful for her to talk about,” Buckingham said on an episode of the podcast “The People’s Recorder” released in September.

 After December 7, 1941, when Japan attacked the Pearl Harbor naval base in Hawaii, the United States entered the war against the Axis powers of Germany, Italy and Japan.
 Two months later, President Franklin D. Roosevelt signed Executive Order 9066, which ultimately authorized mass incarceration of Japanese Americans and others, obliterating the civil liberties of over 100,000 American citizens.